-You have heard the phrase “A dosage so strong it could kill an elephant.”
-But is anything similarly true in the wild world of nature?
+When people talk about drugs, you’ve probably heard the phrase “…it could kill an elephant.”
+There are certainly drugs and toxins that can kill elephants, but is anything similarly true in the wild world of nature?
 It turns out, yes —when it comes to animals, there are some that can kill an elephant.
 Read on to learn more about the animals that can attack and defeat or even kill an elephant, each in their own special way.
 After all, it’s not a competition —just to be able to take down a trunked behemoth is brag-worthy enough.

-If lionesses decide to attack an elephant, they are most likely to do so as a pack and target the young, sick, or old, which are weaker and easier to defeat, or females, who have shorter tusks.
+If lionesses decide to attack an elephant, they are most likely to do so as a pack and target the young, sick, or old, which are weaker and easier to defeat.
+They are also more likely to target females, who have shorter tusks and are somewhat smaller.
 A lion has enough strength to defeat a baby elephant on his own.
 Lions attack their prey by dragging them down from behind, rather than a frontal assault.

 Tigers, unlike some other predatory mammals, do not move or hunt in packs.
 Instead, they are solitary.
 When they hunt, they stealthily stalk their prey.
 They then pounce when they are close enough and the prey is far away enough from others of their kind.
 Hunting is done once every eight or nine days.
 When they eat meat, they need to eat about 18kg to last them until the next hunt.
 It makes sense as to why a tiger would seek to kill an elephant.
 However, due to the danger of being trampled to death, a tiger tends to go for the very young, sick, or old.
 As it does with other prey, it bites the elephant’s neck to kill it.